vishal-subbu/vishal-subbu.github.io/projects.md

 ### 4. Hot cracking susceptibility of Ni-based superalloys during laser based additive manufacturing

-I used in-house codes to model the heat transfer during Additive manufacturing process.
-This was then used as an input to the phase field codes to predict the morphology of the system.
+A multi-scale approach for formualted to predict the cracking susceptibilty of Ni-based superalloys.
+A macro-sclae model was used to model the heat flow which predicted the cooling rates, gradients of temperature in in the domain.
+This was then fed into a phase field model to predict the morphological evolution of the microstructre in the soldiifaction front.
+The shape of the dendrites was used to claculate the cracking susceptibilty.
+All the simulaions were carried out using in-house codes.

 ### 5. Study of grain growth characteristics in spark plama sintered MgO